I’m sharing here seven steps that I’ve learned over the years on how to become a financially-savvy dad.

 4. Use a tool to help you budget

-This is just a recent discovery and I’m glad that I found a tool that can help me budget.
-I’m currently using the GCash app, a reloadable mobile wallet that
+This is just a recent discovery and I’m glad that I found a tool that can help

 5. Your credit card is not a license to spend

-I’d always say that a credit card is a great tool if you use it wisely.
-It’s particularly helpful if you have emergencies and you can’t get cash right away.
-Credit cards can also help train you in budgeting if you exercise
+you can’t get cash right away.
+Credit cards can also help train you in

-self-control and prudence when using it to buy items.
+budgeting if you exercise self-control and prudence when using them to buy

 6. Use an online calculator